who is reaching new heights?

 leadership

-Jen Craig is the Clinic Manager and HR Coordinator at Reaching New Heights.
+Jen Craig is the Director of Clinic Operations at Reaching New Heights.
 She is also an incredible RBT!
 Jen and Donna were co-workers in Solon City Schools and Donna knew she wanted her to be part of this new team.
-She has over 16 years of experience working with children, in grades K-12, including those with multiple disabilities and Autism Spectrum Disorder.
+She has over 19 years of experience working with children, in grades K-12, including those with multiple disabilities and Autism Spectrum Disorder.
 Jen was instrumental in facilitating social skills and language groups where she used behavioral management skills and tools including visual schedules, token economies, and augmentative communication devices.
 Jen worked with a multi-disciplinary team that included a BCBA, Intervention Specialist, School Psychologist, Speech Language Pathologist, Occupational Therapist, and Physical Therapist.
 Jen lights up when she sees a child succeed using the tools and strategies she has provided, and it is her passion to be able to help them reach their highest potential.
-When not at work, she can usually be found either playing with her cat, Jasper, having game night with her two adult children, or exploring the lakeside by kayak or foot
+When not at work, she can usually be found exploring new restaurants, having game night with family, or exploring the lakeside by kayak or foot.
+She also enjoys salsa dancing and cuddles with her cat, Jasper.

-Kara Miller is the lead RBT at Reaching New Heights and the facilitator of FLIGHT.
+Kara Miller is the Assistant ABA Director at Reaching New Heights.
 She received her Bachelor’s degree in Psychology with a minor in Communication Disorders at Baldwin Wallace University.
 After graduation, Kara worked for Akron Community Learning Centers and the Monarch Center for Autism as an associate teacher.
 Kara quickly learned she had a passion for making a difference in the field of special needs, specifically autism and behavior management.

 Every day, Kara comes to work with a positive and enthusiastic attitude.
 When she is not at work, Kara enjoys playing volleyball, exploring local restaurants, and traveling to new places (mostly the beach!).